 Online shopping is here to stay — and for good reason.
-The convenience of tech-enabled shopping has become an essential mainstay in the age of COVID-19, and especially during high-traffic shopping seasons, like the holidays.
+The convenience of tech-enabled shopping has become an essential mainstay in the age of COVID-19.

-Ecommerce is dominating the consumer playing field as spending preferences and comfort levels radically shift with our new normal.
-And with the many perks of online shopping, it’s no surprise that consumers are turning to screens instead of stores.
+Ecommerce is continuing to dominate the consumer playing field as spending preferences and comfort levels radically shift with our new normal.
+And with the many perks of online shopping, it’s no surprise that consumers have turned to screens instead of stores.

-In fact, half of consumers (48%) say they would be fine if they never shopped in a physical store again, and nearly three-quarters of consumers (74%) believe the majority of consumer shopping will happen online in the future.
+In fact, 43% of consumers say they would be fine if they never shopped in a physical store again, and nearly three-quarters of consumers (73%) believe the majority of consumer shopping will happen online in the future.

 Here are the reasons consumers opt to shop online, ranked by popularity.